RedisGraph/RedisGraph/docs/commands.md

 Match describes the relationship between queried entities, using ascii art to represent pattern(s) to match against.

-Nodes are represented by parenthesis `()`, while edges are represented by brackets `[]`.
+Nodes are represented by parenthesis `()`, while Relationsips are represented by brackets `[]`.

-Each graph entity node/edge can contain an alias and a label, but both can be left empty if needed.
+Each graph entity node/relationship can contain an alias and a label/relationship type, but both can be left empty if needed.

 Entity structure: `alias:label {filters}`.

-Alias, label and filters are all optional.
+Alias, label/relationship type and filters are all optional.

 Example: